-The West Holdings Credit Agreement also provides for the issuance of letters of credit and working capital loans to support El Segundo's collateral needs.
+The West Holdings Credit Agreement also provides for the issuance of letters of credit and working capital loans to support the El Segundo project's collateral needs.
 This includes letter of credit facilities on behalf of West Holdings of up to \$90 million in support of the PPA, up to \$48 million in support of the collateral agent, and a working capital facility which permits loans or the issuance of letters of credit of up to \$10 million.

-As of June 30, 2014, under the West Holdings Credit Agreement, West Holdings has outstanding \$460 million under the Tranche A Facility, \$60 million under the Tranche B Facility, issued a \$33 million letter of credit in support of the PPA, a \$48 million letter in support of debt service and a \$1 million letter of credit under the working capital facility.
+As of September 30, 2014, under the West Holdings Credit Agreement, West Holdings had \$447 million outstanding under the Tranche A Facility, \$59 million under the Tranche B Facility, issued a \$33 million letter of credit in support of the PPA, a \$48 million letter in support of debt service and a \$1 million letter of credit under the working capital facility.